ajmalali/diffie-hellman-key-exchange/README.md

 Alice computed `(gᵃ mod p)ᵇ mod p` and Bob computed `(gᵇ mod p)ᵃ mod p` which are equivalent.

 ## How is this secure?
 The encryption relies on the fact that the private numbers (`a` or `b`) can not be computed quickly, given only `g` and `p`, even by the fastest modern computers.
-Such a problem is called the <a href="https://en.wikipedia.org/wiki/Discrete_logarithm">discrete logarithm problem</a>.
+Such a problem is called the <a href="https://en.wikipedia.org/wiki/Discrete_logarithm" target="_blank">discrete logarithm problem</a>.

 To make the given example more secure, larger values (600+ digits) of `a`, `b`, and `p` need to be chosen.
-<a href="http://compoasso.free.fr/primelistweb/page/prime/liste_online_en.php">Here is a list of prime numbers up to 1000 billion.</a> for you to try.
+<a href="http://compoasso.free.fr/primelistweb/page/prime/liste_online_en.php" target="_blank">Here is a list of prime numbers up to 1000 billion.</a> for you to try.